kmac420/stock-dependencies-for-woocommerce/wc-stock-dependencies/readme.txt

 == Changelog ==

+= 1.5 =
+* Stores product IDs for stock dependencies in WordPress transients to speed up lookups
+* Cancelling an order restocks dependencies

 = 1.4 =
 * Enforces SKU validity during dependency configuration
 * Reduces the need to lookup product IDs from SKUs by storing the ID in the dependency metadata